 During the summer months (July - August), students complete a research project for submission by early September.
 Acceptable types of project are: data analysis; a project proposal; an original literature or policy review.

-The School will seek to deliver this course in accordance with the description set out in this course page.
-However, there may be situations in which it is desirable or necessary for the School to make changes in course provision, either before or after registration.
+LSHTM will seek to deliver this programme in accordance with the description set out on this programme page.
+However, there may be situations in which it is desirable or necessary for LSHTM to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.

 Additional requirements for the MSc Demography & Health are: